nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User enters edit command followed by the name of the Task to be edited and the information that is to be edited.
-2. Task Manager does a search for the name of the Task in the database and updates the entry.
+2. Menion does a search for the name of the Task in the database and updates the entry.
-3. Task Manager displays the updated information of the Task.
+3. Menion displays the updated information of the Task.

 Use case ends.

-**Extentions**
+**Extensions**

 1a.
 The name of the Task entered by the user does not exist.

 > 1a1.
-Task Manager prompts user to reinput name of the Task.<br>
+Menion prompts user to reinput name of the Task.<br>
 > 1a2.
 User reinputs name of Task.<br>
 > Repeat 1a1 - 1a2 until the user inputs a valid name of Task.<br>
 > Use case resumes at step 2.

 1b.
 The information entered by the user does not follow the format.

 > 1b1.
-Task Manager prompts user to reinput details of the Task in the given format.<br>
+Menion prompts user to reinput details of the Task in the given format.<br>
 > 1b2.
 User reinputs details of the Task.<br>
 > Repeat 1b1 - 1b2 until the user inputs a valid format for the Task.<br>
 > Use case resumes at step 2.